What Is Shoulder Pain?

 - Osteoarthritis or joint inflammation

-Most patients don't experience any more discomfort with a Regenexx PRP injection for shoulder pain than they would with any other shot.
+Most patients don't experience any more discomfort with a Regenexx SCP injection for shoulder pain than they would with any other shot.

-How long does it take to see results with PRP injections for shoulder pain?
+How long does it take to see results with SCP injections for shoulder pain?

 How quickly you see results depends on a number of factors, including the condition causing your shoulder pain and your body's response to treatment.
 Many patients can begin to see positive results within about 2 – 6 weeks after treatment.